d-DNNF Modulo Theories: A General Framework for Polytime SMT Queries: A Preliminary Experimental Evaluation

 Notice also that the problems and queries considered are easy and can be answered by both methods in a fraction of a second, whereas they were quite challenging for the experiments in \cite{micheluttiCanonicalDecisionDiagrams2024}.

 \subparagraph*{Results on counting queries.}

-Finally we analyze the results for queries on \#SMT under different sets os assumptions.
+Finally we analyze the results for queries on \SharpSMT{} under different sets of assumptions.
 For these queries, we only consider the 100 most challenging problems according to lemma enumeration time, for a total of 1000 queries.
-As very few of them could be compiled into \obdds{} and \sdds{}, we only compare \dDNNFs{} against the AllSMT-based approach.
+As very few of them could be compiled into \obdds{} and \sdds{}, we only compare \dDNNFs{} against the \AllSMT-based approach.
 In \cref{fig:counting-queries-time}, we compare the two approaches with a scatter plot (left), and with a cactus plot (center).
 On the right, we report the number of timeouts for each method.
-On these queries, the advantage of \T-reduced \dDNNF{}s over SMT-based approaches is dramatic.
-Indeed, \dDNNFs{} can solve all the problems in a fraction of a second, whereas AllSMT fails to solve the big majority of the queries within the timeout.
-As mentioned above, counting the number of \T-satisfiable truth assignments with an AllSMT-based approach is extremely expensive.
-On the other hand, \T-reduced \dDNNFs{} can answer these queries in linear time with respect to the size of the compiled representation.
-The results for \T-reduced \obdds{} and \sdds{} are similar to those for \dDNNFs{}, but limited to fewer instances due to compilation timeouts.
+On these queries, the advantage of \Treduced{} \dDNNF{}s over SMT-based approaches is dramatic.
+Indeed, \dDNNFs{} can solve all the problems in a fraction of a second, whereas \AllSMT{} fails to solve the big majority of the queries within the timeout.
+As mentioned above, counting the number of \T-satisfiable truth assignments with an \AllSMT{}-based approach is extremely expensive.
+On the other hand, \Treduced{} \dDNNFs{} can answer these queries in linear time with respect to the size of the compiled representation.
+The results for \Treduced{} \obdds{} and \sdds{} are similar to those for \dDNNFs{}, but limited to fewer instances due to compilation timeouts.

-Overall, these results show the potential of \T-reduced \dDNNF{}s for answering queries that are intractable for SMT-based approaches, effectively amortizing the cost of compilation over multiple expensive queries.
+Overall, the results show the potential of \Treduced{} \dDNNFs{} for queries intractable for standard SMT approaches, amortizing the cost of compilation over many expensive queries.